 Edward was standing in the entryway in front of a green, plant wall.
 The lattice window behind the plants illuminated him in yellow and blue light.
 He was wearing a navy suit and powder blue shirt with a silver and grey patterned tie.
 6 ft 2 and smiling with both eyes, even though one was just for show.
 I introduced him to Kyle and he just kept smiling.
 He was the happiest I’d ever seen him.

-Kyle joined the group of happy mourners in the front room.
+Kyle joined the group of festive mourners in the front room.
 They mingled around the empty viewing platform; an extra high, floral, tufted sofa of sorts, with a ruffled skirt.
 We carried on ignoring it and instead, focused intensely on each other.

 It felt good, if not strange, to be with people.